userfront/survey-dev/README.md

 Now in one terminal, you can run `npm run serve` to start the frontend on localhost:3000.
 In another terminal you can run `nodemon server.js` to start the backend on localhost:5000.

-With both of these running, visiting http://localhost:3000 should show the survey, and visiting http://localhost:5000/ping should return "pong".
+With both of these running, visiting http://localhost:3000 should show the survey, and visiting http://localhost:5000/survey-responses should return "Coming soon".

 ### A note about servers